inikolaev/vertx-web-kotlin/README.md

 # vertx-web-kotlin

-This library provides Kotlin extension functions for Vert.X Router to make it easier to define routes.
+This library provides Kotlin extension functions for Vert.X Web to make it easier to define routes and work with requests and responses.

 ## Examples

-Using `Router` extension functions to define routes:
+#### Using `Router` extension functions to define routes

 ```kotlin
 import com.github.inikolaev.vertx.web.kotlin.*